Committee site visits

-Anyone with an interest in the application is welcome to attend the site visit.
+- Anyone with an interest in the application is welcome to attend a site visit.

-A planning officer will explain the application and reasons for the visit.
-They will also make a note of all the issues discussed during the visit.
+At the site visit the planning officer will explain the application and reasons for the visit.
+They will also:

 - Allow the applicant to explain their proposals

-- Visit all areas of concern to members of the public (this may entail entering adjoining properties)
+- Visit all areas of concern to members of the public (this may mean entering adjoining properties).

-The application will be discussed at the next Committee meeting.
-Members will discuss what they saw at the site visit and any comments made by interested parties.
+After a site visit has taken place, the application will be discussed at the next committee meeting.
+Members will discuss what they saw, and any comments made by interested parties.

-Full details of the site visit procedures can be found in the Code of Practice below.
+Full details of the site visit procedures can be found in the B11 Planning Code of Practice.